jedavies-dev/kiss-ppc64le/README.md

             linux /boot/vmlinux root=/dev/sda1 ro
     }

-## Package build failues
+## Package build failures

 PRs and Issues are welcome if you find a package that doesn't build.
-Not supporting Rust or Firefox currently.
+I am not supporting Rust or Firefox currently.